← Products Product

 The plumbing between AI assistants and your real systems.

-MCP is the open standard that lets an agent call your APIs the way a developer would — with typed tools, structured arguments, and real auth.
-We've shipped MCP layers over ERPs, CRMs, ticket systems, SQL warehouses, and proprietary back-offices.
+MCP is the open standard that lets an agent call your APIs the way any application would — with defined tools, structured arguments, and real auth.
+We deliver MCP servers over ERPs, CRMs, ticket systems, SQL warehouses, and proprietary back-offices.
 Same pattern every time: your data, your perimeter, the agent of your choice.

-Open a ticket in Jira for the failed deploy and assign it to whoever shipped the last release.
+Open a ticket for the failed deploy and assign it to whoever shipped the last release.

 What we build